rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/33_software-development/336_create-debug-environment.md

 {{%/notice%}}

 1. Navigate to the debug environment in the deployments details page and click **Delete**.
 2. A confirmation page is displayed.
+Click **Confirm**.
+The debug environment is deleted.

 ## Related Links
 * [About Debug Environment](/5_deep-dives/52_software-development/529_debug-environment/)